-As we experience a return to remote learning, Peter Hanlon examines the developmental impact 2020 had on particular groups of students.
+With the recent return to remote learning, Peter Hanlon examines the developmental impact 2020 had on particular groups of students.

 No matter what our birth certificate says, a child’s transition through developmental stages can be difficult to manage.
 For children who are still navigating the tricky terrain of social and emotional development, stepping up and into the next phase is rarely straightforward.

-As Victorian schoolchildren settled into a post-COVID rhythm (including the current Lockdown 4.0 and the hopefully short-lived return to remote learning), anecdotal reports highlight three cohorts that have been impacted most profoundly by the travails of 2020: the Year 1s, who missed much of their preparatory school year; the Year 7s and 8s, who missed the ‘bridging’ years of the 13-step school journey; and the Year 10s, who pinballed from home to school and back again during their historically bumpy passage through Year 9.
+As Victorian schoolchildren settled into a post-COVID rhythm (including Lockdown 4.0 and the return to remote learning), anecdotal reports highlight three cohorts that have been impacted most profoundly by the travails of 2020: the Year 1s, who missed much of their preparatory school year; the Year 7s and 8s, who missed the ‘bridging’ years of the 13-step school journey; and the Year 10s, who pinballed from home to school and back again during their historically bumpy passage through Year 9.

 For Dianne Summers, a Monash University educational and developmental psychologist, stories of students in these particular groups struggling to settle into stride are no surprise.